Kaned1as/jaudiotagger/README.md

 ## Requirements

-*Jaudiotagger* requires Java 1.8 for a full build and install, but the code is Java 1.7 compatible (You can run mvn package successfully with Java 1.7)
+*Jaudiotagger* requires Java 1.8 for a full build and install

 ## Contributing